jpswade/PHPBestPractices/README.md

 34. Use the type safe comparison operators (===) to [compare type and value rather than just value (==)](http://talks.php.net/show/php-best-practices/8)
 35. [Avoid SQL injection](http://talks.php.net/show/php-best-practices/21) by not trusting user input and preparing your statements using parameterised queries (in [mysqli](http://php.net/manual/en/mysqli.prepare.php) or [PDO](http://www.php.net/manual/en/pdo.prepare.php))
 36. Avoid email address validation using complex regular expressions, consider [filter_var()](http://www.php.net/filter_var) and [FILTER_VALIDATE_EMAIL](http://php.net/manual/en/filter.filters.validate.php) and [verify the email address exists by sending a confirmation email to it](http://davidcel.is/posts/stop-validating-email-addresses-with-regex/)
+37. [Use pre-increment where possible](http://talks.php.net/show/php-best-practices/32), ++$i is faster than $i++
-37. [RTFM](http://en.wikipedia.org/wiki/RTFM)!
+38. [RTFM](http://en.wikipedia.org/wiki/RTFM)!
 PHP offers a [fantastic manual](http://www.php.net/manual/), possibly one of the best out there, which makes it a very hands on language, providing working examples and talking in plain English.
 [Please USE IT!](http://xkcd.com/293/)

 ## QUOTES